-Within the research area Intelligence and security, intelligence is studied from a political, historical, ethical, judicial, and methodological perspective.
-The main goal is to improve our understanding of how intelligence and security services operate, how they are and have been embedded in their broader political, bureaucratic, and societal context, and how their methodologies can be complemented.
+Our main goal is to improve understanding of how intelligence and security services operate, how they are embedded in broader political, bureaucratic, and societal contexts, and how their methodologies can be complemented.

-Research on the functioning of intelligence organizations and the processes they work with, such as collection, analysis, and management of compartmented structures, also contributes to accountability of and (public) oversight over these organizations.
-Furthermore, research on methodology and techniques not only contributes to the improvement of the analytical capabilities of intelligence and security services, but also to the broader and more fundamental issue of how not to miss relevant relationships in the domain of security and threats.
+Research on intelligence and security should contribute to academic knowledge, inform public debate and support the development of professional practice.
+Research on the functioning of intelligence organisations – in governments and beyond – and the processes they work with, such as collection, analysis, and management of compartmented structures, also contributes to accountability of and (public) oversight over these organisations.
+Furthermore, research on methodology not only contributes to the improvement of the analytical capabilities of intelligence and security services, but also to the broader and more fundamental issue of how not to miss relevant relationships in the domain of security and threats.

-- Politics and governance of intelligence and security
+- Politics, governance and management of intelligence and security.

-- The judicial, ethical, and societal dimensions of intelligence
+- The judicial, ethical, and societal norms that affect intelligence and security.